awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 • EU \(Ireland\) \(eu\-west\-1\): $0\.09 USD/GB
 • EU \(London\) \(eu\-west\-2\): $0\.09 USD/GB
 • EU \(Paris\) \(eu\-west\-3\): $0\.09 USD/GB
 Instances created in different Availability Zones can communicate between zones privately and for free, and are much less likely to be impaired concurrently\.
 Availability Zones enable you to build highly available applications and websites without increasing the cost of data transfer or compromising your application's security\.
+When you exceed the data transfer allowance of your Lightsail CDN distribution plan, you are charged for all data transfer OUT\.
+The charge for data transfer above your distribution’s allowance is different from Lightsail instances and is as follows:
+• Asia Pacific: $0\.13 USD/GB
+• Canada: $0\.09 USD/GB
+• Europe: $0\.09 USD/GB
+• India: $0\.13 USD/GB
+• Japan: $0\.14 USD/GB
+• Middle East: $0\.11 USD/GB
+• South Africa: $0\.11 USD/GB
+• South America: $0\.11 USD/GB
+• United States: $0\.09 USD/GB

-**How do my data transfer plan allowances vary by AWS Region?**  <a name="lightsail-faq-data-transfer-charges"></a>
+**How do my instance data transfer plan allowances vary by AWS Region?**  <a name="lightsail-faq-data-transfer-charges"></a>
 All AWS Regions have the same data transfer plan allowance as listed on [amazonlightsail\.com](http://amazonlightsail.com) and [amazonlightsail\.com/pricing](http://amazonlightsail.com/pricing), with the exception of the Asia Pacific \(Mumbai\) and the Asia Pacific \(Sydney\) Regions\.
 In these two AWS Regions, the data transfer plan allowance for instances is as follows:
 • $3\.50 USD/month plan: \.5 TB
 • $5 USD/month plan: 1 TB